Tilted sensitivity analysis in matched observational studies

-Table \ref{tab:designsens} reveals that the tilted sensitivity analysis does not uniformly improve upon the conventional approach in terms of design sensitivity; rather, the improvement is tied to the underlying distribution of $q_{ij}-\bar{q}_i$.
-In the web-based supporting materials, we describe how one need not choose between the tilted and conventional approaches.
+Theorem \ref{thm:designsens} and Table \ref{tab:designsens} reveal that the tilted sensitivity analysis does not uniformly improve upon the conventional approach in terms of design sensitivity; rather, the improvement is tied to the underlying distribution of $q_{ij}-\bar{q}_i$.
+An incorrect \textit{a priori} choice of approach could unnecessarily decrease the reported robustness to hidden bias.
+Fortunately, one need not choose ahead of time between the tilted and conventional approaches.
 Rather, the approaches may be combined to attain a design sensitivity no smaller than the maximum of the tilted and conventional design sensitivities by employing the approach for multivariate one-sided testing introduced in \citet{coh20mult}.
-In short, the method adaptively chooses a weighted combination of the tilted and conventional test statistics, allowing the method to choose whichever approach has better performance on the observed data set.
-In the web-based supporting material we also present simulation studies comparing the power of a sensitivity analysis using the tilted, conventional, and adaptive approaches in finite samples.
+Moreover, with this combination method one can attain a strictly larger design sensitivity than the maximum of the tilted and conventional design sensitivities.
+That is, one could do strictly worse in terms of design sensitivity by prespecifying a particular method before looking at the data than would be possible with a data-adaptive choice.
+In short, the method adaptively chooses a weighted combination of the tilted and conventional test statistics, allowing the method to adaptively combine the two approaches based upon whatever weighting performs best in the context of the sensitivity analysis.
+We defer a description of the combination method to the web-based supporting materials, where we also present simulation studies comparing the power of a sensitivity analysis using the tilted, conventional, and adaptive approaches in finite samples.
 These illustrate the minimal loss in power from adaptivity relative to whichever of the tilted and conventional approaches performed better in a given generative model.
 Furthermore, the simulations show the potential for large gains relative to the worse of the tilted and conventional approaches.
 See also \citet{hen21} for an alternative approach to adaptive combination of test statistics for improved design sensitivity.